HuDedong/MySQL_LearningNotes/README.md

-This is a Chinese MySQL Learning Notes repository, learning materials are mainly from Shang Silicon Valley.
+This is a Chinese MySQL Learning Notes repository, learning materials are mainly from heima programmer.